SolidSpace/modern-events/README.md

 ![](https://github.com/SolidSpace/modern-events/blob/master/assets/sharepoint_modern_calendar_banner.jpg)

-## This Webpart is no longer maintained -
+## This Webpart is no longer maintained!
+Please read below
-This Webpart was build as a workaround for the missing SharePoint Calendar Webpart.
+This Webpart was build as a quick workaround for the missing SharePoint Calendar Webpart.
-Please switch over to one of this solutions
+A complete cleanup in code is needed to implement new features, but there are still better webparts out there, so  i will focus to other projects in future.
+I recommend to switch over to one of this solutions

 https://github.com/pnp/sp-dev-fx-webparts/tree/master/samples/react-calendar